Hal has a proven and winning trial and appellate litigation record, with over 35 years of experience in federal and state courts throughout the U.S.

 His practice encompasses environmental claims, mass tort litigation, and related commercial and real estate cases.

-While Hal focuses primarily on litigation, he also applies his litigation background to negotiating protective contractual provisions in transactions involving environmental matters, and to resolving associated regulatory issues.
+Hal also applies his litigation background to internal investigations, contract negotiations involving environmental issues, and associated regulatory issues.

 Hal is active in the community, both as a lawyer and volunteer.
 He serves as pro bono General Counsel of the Environmental Law Institute in Washington, DC., and litigates pro bono civil rights cases.
 He served for more than 15 years as Co-Chair of the firm’s Pro Bono Committee—a period in which the firm received numerous awards for its pro bono work.
 He is a past Co-President of Adat Shalom Reconstructionist Congregation, in Bethesda, MD.